People often come to us and ask us: "Why is my hair orange and brassy?"

 The number 1 cause for orange and brassy hair is this

 The number one cause is really very simple...you did not lighten the hair enough.

 As you start lifting hair, you start getting an undercoat, or secondary reflect.

 Depending on the level to which you have lifted the hair, this secondary reflect is red, orange or yellow.

 And none of these colors is typically what your customer wants!

 Take a look at this chart of hair color levels and check it against your client's hair:

-The number 1 solution is bleaching
+The number 1 solution for orange hair

 All bleaches are not created equal.
 In fact, different brands have different lifting properties.